Public Records & Services in Rockham

 Criminal Records

 The criminal records system in Faulk County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Faulk County Sheriff's Office and the Faulk County Courthouse are key custodians of these records.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides criminal history reports.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides criminal history reports.
 The Bureau offers services for both personal and employment-related background checks, so that Faulk County residents have access to detailed criminal information as permitted by state law.

 Vital Records